advocations/skype/ObjectModel.md

 The foundation of the SDK is the `Application` model object.
 It is an object that includes other model objects as members (i.e. `signInManager` or `personsAndGroupsManager`), collections, properties and commands/methods.
 This section briefly describes the nature of these API types.
 See an in-depth description in the Property Model section.

 - Model objects.
-Theese are plain JS objects that are called "model objects" because their members are of the four types: other model objects, observable properties, observable collections and observable commands.
+These are plain JS objects that are called "model objects" because their members are of the four types: other model objects, observable properties, observable collections and observable commands.
 - Properties.
 These objects are actually functions that keep the current value and provide certain API to deal with that value.
 The property objects are somewhat similar to the Knockout's observables.
 - Collections.
 They resemble the property objects in many ways, but deal with arrays of values.
 Internally, a collection is a pair of arrays: values and keys for those values.
 - Commands.
 These are just functions with a boolean observable property called `enabled` that tells if the function can be invoked at the moment.
 Many commands in the SDK interface are asynchronous and return a promise object.